hidessh99/scAUTOku/backend/README.md

 5. **Routes**: API route definitions
 6. **Config**: Configuration management

+The architecture has been separated by protocol:
+- Each protocol (VMESS, SSH, VLESS, TROJAN, SHADOWSOCKS) has its own usecase and controller
+- A main account usecase and controller coordinate between the protocol-specific components

 ## Authentication

 The API requires authentication for all protected endpoints.
 You can authenticate using: